AllanBlanchard/tutoriel_wp/english/acsl-properties/some-logical-types.md

 respectively represent mathematical integers and reals (that are modeled to be as near the reality we can, but this notion cannot be perfectly handled).

-From now, we will ofter use integers instead of classical C `int`s.
+From now, we will often use integers instead of classical C `int`s.
 The reason is simply that a lot of properties and definitions are true regardless the size of the machine integer we have in input.